cloneofsimo/lora/README.md

 ## 2. Other Options

-Basic usage is as follows: prepare sets of $A, B$ matrices in an unet model, and fine-tune them.
+Basic usage is as follows: prepare sets of $A, B$ matrices in an U-Net model, and fine-tune them.

 ```python
 from lora_diffusion import inject_trainable_lora, extract_lora_ups_down